R/bicriterion_iterated_local_search_call.R

 partition, each column corresponds to an input element.
 If the

-is set to either "best-diversity",
+argument return is set to either "best-diversity",

 "best-average-diversity", or "best-dispersion", it only returns one